VinhTLai/helpdesk-support-lab/tickets/ticket-01-password-reset.md

 Password was successfully reset and user was able to log in.

 ## What I Learned
-This reinforced the importance of identity management and secure password practices.
+- The importance of user management and secure password practices.
+- How to reset a user's password.
+- How to enable changing a user's password at next login.